 A baseline algorithm is devised to compare the efficiency of our sensing algorithm.
-A circle is divided into k sectors ranging from $[1,\cdots,k]$.
+A circle is divided into k sectors ranging from $[1, \dots, k]$.
 The beamwidth is calculated as 360/k.
 Accordingly, the number of users sensed under each compartment is calculated.
-Algorithm 8 summarizes the approach.
+Algorithm 5 summarizes the approach.
 The received power for each direction sensed is calculated, if the received power is greater than the decision threshold it is considered busy.
 Once found idle, sensing is stopped.
 If not, the sensing continued sequentially across the compartments starting with the first compartment as depicted in Fig.5.6.
 Also, it does skip sensing a direction if no UEs reside in that direction.

-Now, since we know the order of sensing (\hat{Q}b) we can compare the set of directions required using our heuristic algorithm and the baseline algorithm.
+We compute order of sensing (\hat{Q}) to compare the set of directions required using our heuristic algorithm and the baseline algorithm.